Sameer484/methodology/SQL Injection/sql.md

 ###### TIP: if login page is built with php , use user-agent payload

+---
+#### Insert backslash in username and password parameter while creating account
+`username=admin\&password=admin\` It may bypass some waf and also trigger error in sql syntax

 ##### IN PARAMETER
 - testing in ?parameter=test by replacing below payload
   ````?parameter[id) VALUES (NULL); WAITFOR DELAY '0:0:5';--]=test````